2025 Conference Schedule & Speakers

 The ACT Matrix: Managing Anxiety and Aligning Thoughts, Feelings and Behaviors with Values for Student-Athletes

-McKenna Hall Room TBD
+McKenna Hall Room B02

 Licensed Professional Counselor Bill Matthews will take attendees through the ACT Matrix, educating and providing resources to help leaders promote positive mental health in student-athletes.

-McKenna Hall Room TBD
+McKenna Hall Room 215/216

 Bill Matthews